 B.B.A. in Entrepreneurship

 A major in Entrepreneurship offers students a business education with a focus on the issues involved in both starting a business and fostering innovation in a corporate setting.
 The Entrepreneurship Program integrates theory and application.
-Students develop an entrepreneurial perspective through incorporating concepts from management, marketing, and finance to explore the creation, growth, and success of new enterprises.
-Students in the program focus on analysis, decision-making, and business planning.
-Academic and adjunct faculty work together to provide an integrated and relevant curriculum, including the latest business tr
+Students develop an entrepreneurial perspective through incorporating concepts from management, marketing, technology, and finance to explore the creation, growth, and success of new enterprises.
+Students in the program focus on analysis, decision making, and business planning and benefit from the perspectives of both academic and adjunct faculty, working together to provide integrated and relevant curriculum including the latest business trends and techniques.

 Minimum Total Credit Hours: 120